adavarski/DataScience-DataOps_MLOps-Playground/k8s/Demo6-Spark-ML/README.md

     Use more powerful clusters that allow you to completely delegate the handling of running an app to worker rather than your machine delegating to cluster's workers.
 Research --deploy-mode cluster.
     Setup security for multiples machines and multiple user access to the cluster.

-Hive and MinIO: S3 is shared within the spark cluster( workers access)
+Note3: Hive and MinIO:S3 is shared within the spark cluster (for shared workers access)

 Example3: Run spark apps that utilize Delta Lake (with MinIO:s3, Delta Lake and MLFlow)